laboon/ebook/text/67_stochastic_testing.md

 ## Property-Based Testing

 Let's say once again that we are testing our sorting function, `billSort`.
-As you'll recall, it's meant to be twenty times faster than any other sorting algorithm out there.
+As you'll recall, it's meant to be twenty times faster than any other sorting algorithm.
 However, there are questions about its correctness, so you have been tasked to test that it works in all cases.
 What kind of input values would you test it with?
 Assume the method signature looks like this:

 ```java
 public int[] billSort(int[] arrToSort) {